 It wasn’t until the Bourbon Restoration, which was the period after Napolean when the monarchy was restored that Saumur became a very important City for its wine and agricultural production and its National Cavalry School.

-19 Things to see in Saumur
+What to do in Saumur France

 Famous for its wine the former troglodyte dwellings and stone quarries offered the perfect environment for maturing and preserving wine.
 Today there are literally millions of bottles of wine maturing in the caves which can be toured along with fabulous wine tastings.

 With 49,000 acres and 32 AOCs, (AOC is short for Appellation d’Origine Contrôlée, and refers to standards set for wines made in France) Saumur is famous for some of the best wines in France; Saumur-Champigny, the sweet Coteaux de Saumur, and the sparkling Saumur Brut and Crémant de Loire.